jaspector

 All buildings and accessory buildings require a building permit.
 This includes new construction, enlargements, additions, alterations, relocations, and demolitions of structures in the unincorporated county.
 Electrical, mechanical, and plumbing work also require permits.

+Not all construction work requires a permit in unincorporated Douglas County, KS.
 The following work is generally exempt: Structures erected and used strictly for agricultural purposes that meet the Agricultural Exemption certification requirements (Ag Exemption must be applied for and certified); Installation, alteration, or repair of generation, transmission, distribution, or metering equipment under the ownership and control of public service agencies by established right.
 Note: Agricultural structures are the primary exemption class.
 All other buildings and accessory structures, including sheds and storage buildings, require a permit in the unincorporated county.
 This is stricter than most Kansas cities.
+When in doubt, confirm with the local building department before starting work.